bjornekstrom/audio-recorder/README.md

 Click the red button, or `open out/$1.wav, start`, to begin recording.

 Click the black button, or `stop`, to stop recording.

+Recordings will be saved in the folder `out` as WAV, with a random filename between 1-1000000 (so as not to overwrite previous recordings).